 Cannon Beach & Haystack Rock

 Portland is approximately 80 miles, or 90 minutes, from the coast.
-The nearest city on the coast is Cannon Beach – it’s also one of the most beloved places to visit on the coast.
+The nearest city on the coast is Cannon Beach – it’s also one of the most beloved places to visitt.
 For your first night on the road, try to stay in Cannon Beach and take a day to explore the area.

 Downtown Cannon Beach offers plenty of options for dining and shopping.
-Take a midday stroll down the beach and admire the famed Haystack Rock.
-You might see visitors flying kites, surfing, or building sandcastles during their day at Cannon Beach.
+Take a midday stroll down the beach and admire the famed Haystack Rock – a stunning rock formation that is incredible to see.
+You might see visitors flying kites, surfing, or building sandcastles on the gorgeous sandy beach.

 Ecola State Park